Indy Legends Charity Pro–Am race: 2019

 For 2019, the race moved from June to the first weekend in August, the weekend once used for the Brickyard 400.
 The race also became part of the new Vintage Race of Champions (VROC) series, a three-race pro–am championship with events at Road Atlanta, Indianapolis, and VIR.
 Indy 500 veteran, and Indy Pro–Am veteran Dick Simon was named the grand marshal.
 Race "rookies" entered include Johnny Rutherford, as well as Brickyard 400 veterans Bobby Labonte (2000 winner), Mike Skinner, Johnny Benson, Todd Bodine, Boris Said.

 The Corvette of Geoff Brabham/Peter Klutt started on the pole and took the lead at the start.
 Running second in the early stages was the Corvette of Willy T. Ribbs/Ed Sevadjian.
 With Sevadjian behind the wheel, he caught up to Klutt and took the lead just before both cars made their mandatory pit stop and driver change.
 Ribbs led for the next twelve laps, until Brabham caught up and took the lead with a pass going into turn one.
 On lap 19, however, the Brabham/Klutt car broke an engine belt, and it lost the power steering.
 Brabham was forced to park the car in the pits.

 The Ribbs/Sevadjian car took the top spot back, and pulled out to a two-second lead over the car of Bobby Labonte/Gary Klutt.
 With ten minutes remaining, Roberto Guerrero spun in turn one, bringing out a full-course caution.
 The field bunched up for a late restart.
 Ribbs got the jump on the restart, and immediately pulled away to a 2-second lead.
 Lyn St. James suffered a hard crash in turn 14, bringing out another full-course yellow, and the race finished under caution.
 After dominating the race the two previous years, and both times dropping out with mechanical problems, Willy T. Ribbs was finally victorious in the Indy Legends Charity Pro–Am.
 The car of Labonte/Klutt finished second, and the car of Boris Said/Jim Caudle won the B Production class, finishing third overall.

-2020–2022
+2020–2023

 In 2020, the race was cancelled due to the COVID-19 pandemic, as were numerous events on the SVRA schedule.
-The Brickyard Vintage Invitational event was not held in 2021 either.
+The Brickyard Vintage Invitational event was not held in 2021 either, presumably again for COVID-19 protocols.

 For 2022, SVRA returned to the Indianapolis Motor Speedway after a two-year hiatus.
 The 2022 "Indy Speed Tour", which was also held in partnership with the Vintage Indy Registry, was moved back to the familiar Fathers Day weekend date.
 However, the Pro-Am race was not part of the festivities.
+SVRA returned for Fathers Day weekend in 2023, but again, the Pro-am was not held.